-Avalon New Destination Cayo Cruz
+Avalon Cayo Cruz

 Also, those concerned by the occasional cold fronts from the north during January to March can be assured that Cayo Cruz is privileged in having an extensive string of cays on its northern border which protects it from all but the most violent of weather patterns.

 The skiffs depart from Cayo Cruz each morning and depending on the guide rotation that day, you may be heading to any number of areas to spend the day.
 From Cayo Paredon Grande in the north to Cayo Guanaja in the south, there are countless islands, lagoons and bays that will keep anglers happy and into fish.
 Much of the fishing takes place back towards the mainland, in and around the massive island of Cayo Cruz.
-The average boat run to the fishing areas is about 20 minutes in length and you can be into fish within 5 minutes of leaving the boat docks.
+The average boat run to the fishing areas is about 20 minutes in length and in some areas, you can be into fish within 5 minutes of leaving the boat docks.
 It just depends on where your guide wants to take you that day and what you are interested in targeting.
 With 50 square kilometers per boat, the options are just about limitless.
 There are so many great aspects to this fishery that it can truly be a sensory overload at times.

-The flats are an inviting combination of hard packed white sand and a semi firm mottled bottom that still provides good wading.
+The flats are an inviting combination of hard packed white sand and a semi-firm mottled bottom that still provides good wading.
 And what a place this is for those who like to wade!
-It’s very similar to Los Roques in terms of the amount of area that’s wadable and there are places here where you can wade for 4 straight hours without heading back to the boat
+It’s very similar to Los Roques in terms of the amount of area that’s wadable and there are places here where you can wade for 4 straight hours without heading back to the boat.

 Cayo Cruz demonstrates all the characteristics of a recently discovered, virgin fishing territory – large numbers of fish, good sizes and their evident lack of exposure to flies and leaders.
 Add to this the natural beauty of the cays and of the water and you have a truly memorable place to fish.

 The average sized bonefish is a healthy 4 pounds and during the course of the week it is not unheard of for guests to land a fish or two in the 10 pound range.
 Tailing bonefish are common and guests can expect to see bonefish in singles and doubles, all the way up to schools of several hundred fish.
 What really sets this location apart from so many other fisheries is that guests can expect to encounter and get shots at good numbers of permit each day.
-There are very few places on earth where guests can fish for big bonefish each day and get shots at tailing permit.
+There are very few places on earth where guests can fish for big bonefish each day and also get shots at tailing permit.
 This combination may take place in other locations but not with the consistency that is virtually guaranteed at Cayo Cruz.
-It is a rare day when you don’t encounter and get shots a permit.
+It is a rare day when you don’t encounter and get shots at permit.
 The permit will range in size between about 8 and 30 pounds.